NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The length of a federal offense case will depend on the type of crime involved, the amount of discovery to be reviewed, the amount of time it takes to complete a thorough investigation, and whether the judge who is handling the case will make the attorneys move quickly.

-An average case that does not involve an extensive investigation or several defendants will usually be resolved within about nine months, whereas more involved cases could take two years.
+An average-case that does not involve an extensive investigation or several defendants will usually be resolved within about nine months, whereas more involved cases could take two years.
 In order for a defendant to get an idea of how long their case will take, they should discuss the details with an attorney who is familiar with the judge and prosecutors involved.

 When dealing with a federal criminal case, one of the first things a defendant should do is sit down with their attorney and decide right from the beginning whether they want to accept a plea deal or fight the case.
 If they decide to accept a plea deal, they should allow their attorney to guide them through the plea process.
-The attorney will discuss the terms of the plea agreement with a federal prosecutor called the Assistant United States Attorney, and will review all aspects of it with the defendant so they can make an informed decision.
+The attorney will discuss the terms of the plea agreement with a federal prosecutor called the Assistant United States Attorney and will review all aspects of it with the defendant so they can make an informed decision.

 When sentenced at the federal level, a defendant will usually have to serve 85 percent of that sentence.

-However, if someone has a drug problem, then they may be able to enter a program called ARDAP, which can be used as a substitute for a portion of the sentence and provides assistance in dealing with the drug problem.
+However, if someone has a drug problem, then they may be able to enter a program called ARDAP, which can be used as a substitute for a portion of the sentence and assist in dealing with the drug problem.
 In other cases, a defendant may be able to enter a halfway house in order to avoid serving a full prison sentence.

 Sincerely,